Eetion/phfibre/README.md

 ## Statistics to consider

 - betti numbers
-- # cells in each dimension
+- number of cells in each dimension
 - computation time / memory
 - is it a manifold?